davidswelt/zot_bib_web/README.rst

 -  Call ./zot.py --help to see a list of command-line options.

--  Please see settings.example.py for documentation.
+-  Please refer to the documentation for information on the settings file, or read settings\_example.py.
    A few options are discussed in the following.

 -  You can order our bibliography by sub-collection, by year, or by publication type (e.g., journal articles first, then conference